Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Blox Fruits has five stats: Melee, Defense, Sword, Gun, and Blox Fruit.
 Melee increases punch damage and your energy pool.
 Energy fuels dashes and fighting style moves.
 Defense gives more HP and reduces incoming damage.
 Sword boosts sword weapon damage.
 Gun boosts firearm damage.
 Blox Fruit increases Devil Fruit ability damage.

 You earn 3 stat points per level.
-At the current max level of 2,850, that gives you roughly 8,550 total points.
-Each individual stat caps around 2,850.
+At the current cap of level 3,000, that gives you roughly 9,000 total points, and each individual stat caps at 3,000.
 The math is simple: you can fully max three stats.
 The fourth and fifth get nothing.
 This constraint is why builds exist.
 Your stat split locks in your playstyle for hundreds of hours of gameplay.

 Fruit Main Build for Blox Fruits

 The most popular build in the game.
-Put 60% of your points into Blox Fruit, 30% into Defense, and 10% into Melee.
+Max Blox Fruit first, keep Defense close behind, and finish Melee last for the energy pool (the 60/30/10 ratio while leveling).
 This maxes your fruit ability damage while keeping you alive long enough to land combos.
-The small Melee investment gives you a baseline energy pool for dashing.

 Fruit mains work with nearly every Devil Fruit.
-The strongest picks right now: awakened Dough (stun combos that chain into heavy damage), Dragon (defense buffs plus the Fury Meter from Update 24), Kitsune (fast combo openers), and Gas (damage-over-time that zones entire areas).
+The strongest picks right now: Leopard (the benchmark PvP fruit), awakened Dough (stun combos that chain into heavy damage), Dragon (defense buffs plus the Fury Meter), and Kitsune (fast combo openers).
 Even budget fruits like Magma and Light hit hard with a maxed Blox Fruit stat.
 Check our Blox Fruits tier list for the full rankings.

 This build dominates PvE from First Sea through Third Sea.
 In PvP, fruit mains have range.
 You engage from distance while sword and gun mains need to close the gap first.